anja0102/BioSim_G04_Anja_Ghazal/docs/index.rst

 ..
-INF200 Project documentation master file, created by sphinx-quickstart on Wed Jun 17 22:31:25 2020.
+INF200 project documentation master file, created by sphinx-quickstart on Wed Jun 17 22:55:01 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to INF200 Project's documentation!
+Welcome to INF200 project's documentation!
 ==========================================

 .. toctree::
-   :maxdepth: 3
+   :maxdepth: 2

-   cell_and_animal
-   sim_and_island
-   visualisation
+   :caption: Contents:

 Indices and tables